Last Updated on September 28, 2022 by The ZenMaid Team

 Zapier: With Zapier, you can link all of your tools together.
 For example, you can link ZenMaid to your company Slack using Zapier.
 This way, you or your team can get Slack notifications whenever someone makes a new appointment or a new contact enters your CRM.

 ActiveCampaign: If you’re doing any email marketing (which we highly recommend you do), ActiveCampaign is an excellent tool to send those emails and manage your contacts, and their customer journey, all in one place.
+Check out this step-by-step walk-through of how this maid service owner has set up email automation using Active Campaign.

 G-Suite: With a remote team, it sometimes helps to streamline communication by giving each team member their own company email address.
 This helps when scheduling company calls and sending out general company emails.